-Year 4: 30 students
+Year 4: 30 students (Non-government school standard = 32)

 COLLEGE BOARD:

 HillSide Christian College is governed by a Board, as delegated by the HillSide Association, under terms of the College's Constitution.
 Mr. Devon Wynne is the current Board Chairman.
 The Board establishes the strategic directions of the College, and approves policy.
 It provides the governance arrangements for the College.
 The Board can be contacted at board@hillside.wa.edu.au.